WHEN THE BEST FINDS ARE NOT IN THE GUIDEBOOK

 Choose the right payment door before opening the intake file.

 The baseline review is the cleanest starting point for most vintage, thrift, and flea market routes.
-Use a deposit or concierge day scope when the file already requires in-person attendance, route design, interpretation, or multi-stop support.
+Use the half-day, full-day, or private discovery program path when the file already requires in-person attendance, route design, interpretation, multi-stop support, professional sourcing, or post-purchase movement.

 START WITH THE DISCOVERY ROUTE